KittiKovacs/winenation/README.md

     }
     ]

-On the Bucket policy tab I  selected policy generator.
+On the Bucket policy tab I  selected Policy generator.

 Chose s3 bucket policy from dropdown list

 Set Principles to: *

 And Action to: get object

 I copied ARN ( amazon resource name) from the other tab and pasted it into the relevant field.

 Clicked on add statement then on generate policy.

 Then I copied the generated policy into the bucket policy editor in the other tab.
 Added /*after the resource key.

 On the access control list tab:  set the list objects permission for everyone under the Public Access section.

 #### Create a user to access the bucket:

 Search for  IAM In the Services menu.

 First I created a **group**.
 Then I went to Policies.

 Here I created a **policy** that will be used to access our bucket.